 While the “unpack outcomes” strategy is found in the Belonging chapter of The Will to Learn, it has an influence on other beliefs as well.

-Some of my students struggle much more than their peers and they are very self-conscious of this.
+Some of my students struggle much more than their peers, and they are very self-conscious of this.

-This hang-up reminds me of a student I taught not that long ago—let’s call her Lindsay.
+This hang-up reminds me of a student I taught not that long ago — let’s call her Lindsay.

 Lindsay was warm and beaming during the first week of school.
-She was outgoing and positive; I can still remember the “Be the best at being kind” T-shirt that she wore during that first week.
+She was outgoing and positive; I can still remember the “Be the best at being kind” T-shirt she wore during that first week.
 She really was the best at being kind.

 Over that first semester, however, I saw Lindsay’s affect slowly drain of its winsome energy.
 That bright spirit from the first week seemed to exactly track with her performance in the class: As the units came and went, her declining results on formative and summative assessments deeply disappointed her.
-What was worse, though, is that I could sense that Lindsay was starting to believe that she had no business being in this class with her peers.
-She was convinced that her performance was uniquely bad—when she and her friends would gather when class ended, I could feel her pain each time someone asked, “How’d you do on the assessment?”
+What was worse, though, is that I could sense Lindsay was starting to believe she had no business being in this class with her peers.
+She was convinced her performance was uniquely bad — when she and her friends would gather when class ended, I could feel her pain each time someone asked, “How’d you do on the assessment?”
 She knew she’d have the worst score in the group.

 It was a classic case of anti-Belonging taking root in the heart of a young person.
 And for months and months, I had a hard time dislodging it, despite my efforts with all the strategies in this book.
 It was the kind of thing I see each year in my classroom practice.
 Five Key Beliefs work is gardening, not button-pushing.
 You control only so much.
 Sometimes the pains you seek to mend are stubbornly resilient.